 To cluster your instances of Core across multiple servers:

-Continue the installation process to install Geocortex Core on the first server.
+Proceed through the installation process to install Geocortex Core on the first server.

 On the Configure Cluster Information page in the installation wizard, choose the I want to create a new cluster option.